 Places to eat dinner at Fort Wilderness before the show

-If you’re heading over to Fort Wilderness in the evening anyway, you may as well get something to eat over there.
-Fort Wilderness actually has some of my favorite dining locations on property, including the Hoop Dee Doo Revue and Trails End, as well as a food truck at the campfire itself to pick up a lighter meal.
+If you’re heading over to Fort Wilderness in the evening anyway, you may as well get something to eat over there (not least because that allows you to park at the resort instead of Magic Kingdom!)
+Fort Wilderness actually has some of my favorite dining locations on property, including the Hoop Dee Doo Revue and Trails End, as well as a food truck at the Campfire itself to pick up a lighter meal.

 If you’re not looking for a sit down meal, the other option I thought was pretty great was a food truck actually at the campfire.
 The food truck featured things like burgers, brisket sandwiches, jalapeno poppers, mozzarella sticks, and bottled beer, soda, and water.
 This is also where you can buy the s’mores kits and toasting sticks, although it’s fine to bring your own as well.

-After the campfires have been lit comes the singalong.
+After the campfires have been lit comes the Singalong.
 I will admit that I’m not a big singalong person, but this was really cute and everyone seemed to enjoy it.
-There is a cowboy up on stage singing traditional campfire songs, and Chip and Dale come around to the bleachers to meet the guests.
-I thought it was great that the characters came to you rather than trying to form a line somewhere, and it was all very organized, with guests being called down from the bleachers when it was their turn.
+There is a cowboy up on stage singing traditional campfire songs, and Chip and Dale have a photo spot where you can grab a quick picture (a line formed for this within seconds of being announced, but the Cast Members kept it moving very quickly).

 There was also an opportunity for the kids to get up and burn off some energy by dancing the Hokey Pokey, which Harrison was very happy to join in with, and all of the guests celebrating birthdays were called down so that everyone could sing Happy Birthday to them.
 There were lots of chances to participate, but if you didn’t want to, that was OK too.
 Harrison is always one to go and join in, whereas Grayson is more shy, so this worked out really well.